Your workforce is already neurodiverse. We make sure your systems know it.

 • Multi-academy trusts and education groups

-Whether you are just starting your inclusion journey or ready to embed change at scale, we meet you where you are.
+Whether you are just beginning your inclusion journey or ready to embed change at scale, we meet you where you are.

-• Increasing neurodiversity without sufficient training or support
+• increasing neurodiversity without sufficient training or system design

-• Pressure to demonstrate inclusive practice without increased workload
+• pressure to evidence inclusive practice without increased workload

 Our approach